Danaxar/12121212/README.md

 # Be productive with us ❤️
-We close the trash for you 🗑️
+We close the trash for you. 🗑️

+## Why?
+We know it's hard to say no.

 ## Usage
 Just open